galer7/speedrun1-kl25z/README.md

 # frdm-kl25z
-Repository for all things kl25z microcontroller
+Repository for all things FRDM-KL25Z microcontroller

+Containing the data sheets